fury-gl/fury/docs/source/posts/2023/2023-08-21-joaodellagli-final-report.rst

        :alt: API 3D KDE plot

-    And this was not the only feature I had implemented for this API, as the use of *WindowToImageFilter* method opened doors for a whole new world for Fury: The world of post-processing effects.
+    And this was not the only feature I had implemented for this API, as the use of *WindowToImageFilter* method opened doors for a whole new world for FURY: The world of post-processing effects.
 With this features setup, I managed to implement a *gaussian blur* effect, a *grayscale* effect and a *laplacian* effect for calculating "borders":

     .. image:: https://raw.githubusercontent.com/JoaoDell/gsoc_assets/main/images/gaussian_blur.png